 Keep in mind that the more flavorful the fresh strawberries you start with are, the more delicious the dehydrated version is.
-Choose locally grown berries and dry a lot of them while they are in peak season, which is mid-spring to early summer in most places.
+Choose locally grown berries and dry a lot of them while they are in peak season—mid-spring to early summer in most places.

 - Wash the strawberries.

-- Slice off the hulls, which are the green parts at the stem end of the fruit.
+- Hull the strawberries, cutting off the green parts at the stem end of the fruit.
+Remove any bad spots.

-- Cut small strawberries in half and larger ones into quarters.
+- Cut small strawberries in half and cut larger ones into quarters.

 - Arrange the strawberry pieces on baking sheets cut sides up.
 Make sure that none of the strawberry pieces are touching.
 You want good air circulation on all sides of the fruit.

 If you prefer, first put a sheet of parchment paper on the baking sheet to prevent sticking.
 However, as long as you don't position the cut sides of the fruit down on the sheet, they won't stick.

 Place the sheets of strawberries in the oven and dry them at 200 F for 3 hours.
 If your oven is hotter in some spots than others, turn the baking sheets around occasionally so that the strawberries dry evenly.